Stephen Tong: Reformed Evangelical Church of Indonesia

 Stephen Tong founded the Reformed Evangelical Church of Indonesia in 1989 to establish a church based on Reformed theology and congregations that are committed to evangelism.
-He is currently the Head of Synod.
-Although the church subscribes to the Reformed confessions, it also has its specific confessions of faith.
+He is currently the Head of The Consistory Board, and has handed over the Head of Synod position to his peer, Rev. Antonius Un.
+Although the church subscribes to the Reformed confessions, it also has its own specific confessions of faith.
 In 2004, GRII had congregations in five Indonesian cities and has expanded to branch churches around the world in Asia, Australia, Germany, and North America.

 Tong personally designed the Messiah Cathedral (Katedral Mesias), whose proposal took 15 years to approve.
 Opening ceremonies took place on 18–20 September 2008, including a classical music concert and a dedication service.
 The building has 600000 sqft of space, and two auditoriums that seat up to 8,000 people.
 The building is also home to the Reformed Millennium Center of Indonesia (RMCI), which holds some of Tong's other projects and organizations.